-- Note 1: There were no significant differences between the terms of transactions with related parties and those carried out with other normal clients - Note 2: 1.
-Parent company to subsidiary company. - Subsidiary company to parent company.
-Subsidiary company to subsidiary. - Note 3: Related-party transactions have been eliminated in the preparation of the consolidated financial statements. - (viii) Receivables from related parties with amounts exceeding the lower of NTD100 million or 20% of the capital stock: None. - (ix) Information regarding trading in derivative financial instruments: None.
-6(b) and (l) - Business relationships and significant intercompany transactions: None. - Information on investees:
+Note 1: There were no significant differences between the terms of transactions with related parties and those carried out with other normal clients

+- Note 2: 1.
+Parent company to subsidiary company. - 2.
+Subsidiary company to parent company - 3.
+Subsidiary company to subsidiary company - Note 3: Related-party transactions have been eliminated in the preparation of the consolidated financial statements. - (viii) Receivables from related parties with amounts exceeding the lower of NTD100 million or 20% of the capital stock: None. - (ix) Information regarding trading in derivative financial instruments: Please refer to note 6(b) - (x) Business relationships and significant intercompany transactions: There were no significant transactions.